SimonGhost1012/Toolbox/README.md

 # ⚙️ Features
 - Easy-to-use interface
 - Lightweight and fast
-- Free and closed-source (security reasons)
+- Free and closed-source (for security reasons)

 # ❓ FAQ
 **Q: How do I update Toolbox?**